samsuh/2026-journal/README.md

 ## 4/6/26 - Monday
 - No plans so far.
 - wash bike maybe, but it's supposed to continue raining.
+  - look up self car wash
+  - decide how much i want to bring with me to do there.

 ## 4/5/26 - Sunday
 - DONE ~~Gym, Set A~~